Minijump/Squirrel/README.md

 * Do not run all pipeline at each actions (especially for pager, infos, ...
 Save the whole dfs dict as pickle)

 ### To Fix
-* In pipeline, can not open action if ' is into the commentary
 * float cut_values
 * Interpolate a string column